Why did we need to change?

-The changes we will make through Transforming Health are all about delivering high quality care.
-This includes being able to respond better to our changing health needs, advances in technology, the specialised skills needed in our system and the consistent, quality care South Australians expect and deserve.
+The changes we have made through Transforming Health were all about delivering high quality care.
+This included being able to respond better to our changing health needs, advances in technology, the specialised skills needed in our system and the consistent, quality care South Australians expect and deserve.

 Our health needs have changed

 In the past, hospitals were designed to deal with acute medical crises, like heart attacks or major accidents.
 Today, our hospitals also care for people who have multiple, complex conditions and chronic diseases like diabetes.
 Dealing well with these different health needs means redesigning how we care for people.

 South Australia has an ageing and very diverse population.
 Ours is one of the oldest populations in Australia.
 One in six people are older than 65 and, on average, 40 percent are aged between 65 and 85.
 As we age, we are more likely to develop chronic conditions, which raise new challenges for our health system.

 At the same time, we know that different groups have different levels of health and wellbeing.
 For example, Aboriginal and Torres Strait Islander people experience the poorest health of any population group in South Australia and face different challenges in accessing appropriate healthcare.